kazimmt/kazimmt.github.io/RV-Features/twitter.md

 ---
 ### Dynamic color
->Replaces the default Twitter Blue with the users Material You palette.
+>Replaces the default X (Formerly Twitter) Blue with the user's Material You palette.
 ---
 ### Hide ads
 >Hides ads from Twitter Feed.